-- 319. We have a number of established and thriving facilities within the Parish and we need to ensure they continue to flourish in the future. - 320.
-An overall working group will be established to: - 1.
-Work with the Trustees of Goudhurst Parish Hall to provide regeneration of the Hall and improve facilities.
-The Trustees have a considerable backlog of repairs which will require substantial investment to complete. - 2.
+- 1. Work with the Trustees of Goudhurst Parish Hall to provide regeneration of the Hall and improve facilities.
+The Trustees have a considerable backlog of repairs which will require substantial investment to complete.
+It is expected that investment in excess of £100,000 will be required. - 2.
 Work with the Trustees of the Social Club to explore wider community use. - 3.
 Quantify the need for improved care for the young and elderly in our community.
 Work with existing groups (the Church and Readycall in particular) to understand the needs in this area.

-Project P4.
-Improving Parish Communication
+Policy P4 Improving Parish Communication